dr364/terraform-testing/README.md

     ...
 ```

-- The pipeline assumes that you have your tests configured in a folder called `test` a the root of your Terraform repo, similar to below:
+- The pipeline assumes that you have your tests configured in a folder called `test` at the root of your Terraform repo, similar to below:

 ```
 terraform-code